peekdistrict/peekdistrict/CONTRIBUTING.md

 ## Contributing to the Global Sprint

-Thanks for your interest in contributing to the 'Peek District' for the Mozilla's Global Sprint 2017.
+Thanks for your interest in contributing to the 'Peek District' for Mozilla's Global Sprint 2017.

 This is our Github presence during the Global Sprint running June 1-2, 2017.